Ahmed-Elkollaly/ahmed-elkollaly.github.io/_posts/2025-07-19-make-your-work-visible-lessons-from-a-quiet-contributor.md

 I could keep doing good work quietly, but I’ve learned it matters just as much to make that work visible.

----

-## What I Did Differently: Making Work Visible
+## What I Did Differently
 I elevated how I worked — and how I communicated:

-- **Identity:** I gave the tool a name and a simple slogan.
+- **Identity**: I gave the tool a name and a simple slogan.

-- **Simplicity:** I rewrote the docs, simplified onboarding, and made the tool easier to use across teams — clear, fast, and low-friction.
+- **Simplicity**: I rewrote the docs, simplified onboarding, and made the tool easier to use across teams — clear, fast, and low-friction.

-- **Publicity:** I engaged users, made the value clear, and let word of mouth do the rest.
+- **Publicity**: I engaged users, made the value clear, and let word of mouth do the rest.

-- **Adoption:** I showed the tool in action, where it naturally fit into how we already work.
+- **Adoption**: I showed the tool in action, where it naturally fit into how we already work.

 That change made all the difference.
 People used it, shared it, and remembered it — not just for what it did, but because they understood it.